What your company can learn from Oscar’s biggest goof

 Any crisis has the potential to steal your time and ruin your brand.
 With help from a qualified PR firm, you can handle whatever is thrown at you or work to prevent problems in the first place.

 At Axia Public Relations, we offer revolutionary software to help monitor your reputation to avoid trouble.
 If you’ve already experienced a crisis, we will work with your company to develop a comprehensive plan of action you can implement with confidence.
-To find out more, contact us or download our free e-book Managing Public Relations in a Crisis.
+To find out more, contact us or download our e-book Managing Public Relations in a Crisis.

 Lisa Goldsberry is a senior blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.